 Using layout styles inspired by museum exhibit design: Bold colors and explainer wall text

-A composite of the pages and layout of A Light Read
+A composite of the pages and layout of A Light Read and A Short Read

-Truth is that books are judged by their covers: Designing an abstract cover that hinted at the content within
+Books are judged by their covers: Designing an abstract cover that hinted at the content within

 Final cover design using the abstract prism refraction design